Tauvic/robotframework-eventlogger/README.md

 State Transitions:

 * `create`: An alert instance is created in the system.
-visible: The alert is currently displayed and providing information to the user on the active page view.
+* `visible`: The alert is currently displayed and providing information to the user on the active page view.
 * `hide`: The alert is temporarily hidden, often when navigating away from the relevant page view in a multi-page application.
-While invisible, the alert may still exist in the DOM.
+While invisible, the alert still exist in the DOM.
 * `show`: A previously hidden alert becomes visible again, typically when returning to the page view where it was initially displayed.
-* `remove`: The alert is removed from the current view, although it might still exist in the application's state.
+* `remove`: The alert is being removed from the current view.
-* `Destroyed`: The alert is permanently removed from the system and its resources are potentially reclaimed.
+* `Destroyed`: The alert is now permanently removed from the system.

-This state model clarifies that an alert's visibility is tied to the current page view.
+This state model clarifies that an alert's visibility is tied to a context, the current page view.
 An alert can be `visible` when its associated information is relevant to the user's current context.
-Upon navigating away, it might become `invisible` but can reappear (`visible`) if the user returns to the relevant view.
-Eventually, the alert will be `removed` and potentially `Destroyed`.
+Upon navigating away, it will become `invisible` but can reappear (`visible`) if the user returns to the relevant view.
+Eventually, the alert will be `removed` and `Destroyed`.

 ### Angular framework